DumbCaveSpider/DumbCaveSpider/README.md

 > an idiot

-- amature in C, Python, Javascript
+- amature and learning in C, Python, Javascript
-- experience in Shell, Dockerfile
+- inexperience in Shell, Dockerfile, HTML